 Comment Template

 COMMENT SUBMISSION INSTRUCTIONS: All submissions must include the agency name and docket number or RIN for this rulemaking.
 Please arrange and identify your comments on the regulatory text by subpart and section number; if your comments relate to the supplementary information, please refer to the heading and page number.
 All comments received will be posted publicly without change, including any personal information provided.
-To ensure that your comments will be considered, you must submit them on or prior to May 23, 2025 at online to the Federal Register.
+To ensure that your comments will be considered, you must submit them on or prior to June 7, 2025 at online to the Federal Register.
 Before finalizing this rule, OPM will consider all comments within the scope of the regulations received on or before the closing date for comments.
 OPM may make changes to the final rule after considering the comments received.

 COMMENT STARTER: The example below is meant to get you started with your own comment.
 Feel free to use it with only minimal changes, to go a different direction, or anything in between.
 Because OPM has to consider each comment, unique comments add value to the process but all comments relevant to the proposed rule and grounded in thoughtful analysis or real experience are helpful.